My salmon wellington is buttery, flaky puff pastry wrapped around tender salmon, herby cream cheese, and fresh spinach.

 This is one of my favorite ways to cook salmon!
 It's such a classic dish, and it's so much easier to make than you think!

-It's ready to serve in less than 45 minutes and is perfect to serve alongside air fryer carrots and green beans, and all of your other favorite sides.
+It's ready to serve in less than 45 minutes and pairs perfectly with recipes like air-fried carrots and green beans.

 Be sure to try my Easy Oven-Baked Salmon recipe too.

-- Season salmon with a little bit of salt and pepper.
+Season the salmon with a little salt and pepper.

-- Flip the pastry over and place it on sheet pan lined with parchment paper.
+Flip the pastry over and place it on a sheet pan lined with parchment paper.

-- Bake in preheated oven until the top is nice and golden.
+Bake in a preheated oven until the top is nice and golden.
 Remove and enjoy.

 Can you make this ahead of time?

-This salmon recipe is best served straight out of the oven so that the salmon is perfectly fresh and the pastry is flakey.
-If you have leftovers, they can be stored in an airtight container for up to 3 days.
+This salmon recipe is best served straight out of the oven so that the salmon is perfectly fresh and the pastry is flaky.
+If you have leftovers, store them in an airtight container for up to 3 days.

 You can reheat it in the oven at 400F for 5 to 8 minutes until warmed through to serve.